-The aim of education at Dominic College is the development of reflective, creative and responsible thought and the creation of life-long learners who appreciate and use their God-given potential.
+The aim of education at Dominic College is the development of reflective, creative and responsible young people who are filled with faith.
+Dominic aims to shape students to become life-long learners who appreciate and use their God-given potential.

 It is vital to the College that what is taught, and the ways in which it is taught, should inspire the students to value themselves, to recognise, accept and develop their individual gifts and talents and to encourage others to do the same.

-'It has taken 18 months to develop this and we now have common ground to authentically critique pedagogical practice in the College and collaboratively design meaningful and relevant learning experiences for students.
-This is a crucial document – the basis to further develop educational practices that support and enhance student learning at Dominic.'
+This philosophy provides common ground to authentically critique pedagogical practice in the College and collaboratively design meaningful and relevant learning experiences for students.
+This is a crucial document and the basis to further develop educational practices that support and enhance student learning at Dominic.

 You can view and download an electronic copy here: Teaching and Learning Philosophy